The Stresemann – A German Variety Of The Stroller

-Especially when it comes to one’s own wedding, the groom might think about what to wear for such a special event.
-Back in the day, what one would wear to a wedding would be determined by what time of day the ceremony took.
-In case it was hosted in the morning or around noon, a morning coat was a gentleman’s choice whereas a tailcoat was reserved for late afternoon and evening weddings.
-In both cases the long tails were supposed to be the equivalent of the bride’s train.
+When it comes to weddings, no man is more concerned about what to wear than the groom.
+Back in the day, the choice of wedding attire would be determined by what time of day the ceremony was held.
+If it were hosted in the morning or around noon, a morning coat was a gentleman’s choice, whereas a tailcoat was reserved for late afternoon and evening weddings.
+In either case, the long tails were intended to mimic the bride’s train.

-Today, only very few men will either wear a morning coat or a tailcoat at their wedding.
-In the US, grooms often choose to wear a tuxedo for a daytime ceremony although this garment was traditionally exclusively reserved for evening events.
-In my opinion, it might be worth it to look at another, almost forgotten garment: – the Stresemann.
-This suit combination is similar to a stroller and is basically a slightly less formal substitute for a morning coat.
-For more detailed information about formal men’s daywear, you should not miss the Morning Dress Guide, which is the ultimate resource on the matter.
+Today, very few men will wear either a morning coat or a tailcoat to their wedding.
+In the US, grooms often choose to wear a tuxedo for a daytime ceremony, although this garment was traditionally reserved for evening events.
+In my opinion, it might be worthwhile to look at another, almost forgotten garment: the Stresemann.
+This suit combination is similar to a stroller and is basically a less formal substitute for a morning coat.
+(For more detailed information about formal men’s daywear, you should not miss the Morning Dress Guide, which is the ultimate resource on the matter.)

 History of the Stresemann Stroller Suit

-Very rarely is it possible to pin down the birthday of a specific garment since it usually evolved over time.
-However, in the case of the Stresemann this is different.
-On December 1st, 1925 the Treaties of Locarno were formally signed in London.
-Since this was a political event of high importance, the dress code dictated proper morning-dress which included a morning coat.
-Despite that, the German foreign secretary at the time, Gustav Stresemann, decided to wear a black single-breasted lounge coat instead of a morning-coat.
+On December 1st, 1925, the Treaties of Locarno were formally signed in London.
+As this was a political event of high importance, the dress code dictated proper morning dress, which included a morning coat.
+Despite that, the then-German foreign secretary, Gustav Stresemann, decided to wear a black, single-breasted lounge coat instead of a morning coat.
+Following this event, many Germans imitated Stresemann, and also wore black lounge coats instead of their morning attire.
+Within a short time, this way of dressing became known as the Stresemann.

-In the 1950s, both the first President of the Federal Republic of Germany, Theodor Heuss, as well as the first chancellor, Konrad Adenauer,
+In the 1950s, both the first President of the Federal Republic of Germany, Theodor Heuss, and the first chancellor, Konrad Adenauer, wore the Stresemann quite frequently on formal occasions.
+Consequently, the newspapers began to call this outfit “Bonner Anzug”, that is, “suit of Bonn,” because Bonn was the capital of Germany at the time.

 Stroller Suit